 Marissa Meyer explains why she was drawn to writing the origin story of Alice in Wonderland's Queen of Hearts.

-Marissa Meyer, author of Heartless, the story of the girl who would become Wonderland's notorious Queen of Hearts, talks to us about what drew her to the idea of exploring the character's history.
+Marissa Meyer, author of Heartless, the story of the girl who would become Alice in Wonderland's notorious Queen of Hearts, on what drew her to the idea of exploring the character's history.

 Lewis Carroll’s Alice's Adventures in Wonderland almost reads like a catalog for some of literature’s all-time most fascinating and memorable characters.
 As we travel through the world of Wonderland at Alice’s side, each creature or person she meets seems more fantastic than the last.
 From the twitchy, waistcoat-wearing White Rabbit to the hookah-smoking, poetry-spouting Caterpillar; from the quirky (and sometimes downright rude) Hatter to the curiously wise Cheshire Cat with his incessant grin.

 But while I have loved the characters of Wonderland since childhood, one always stood out to me as one of those characters that is so much more than meets the eye—the infamous, hot-tempered Queen of Hearts.
 Her catchphrase—Off with her head!—might be one of the most well-known lines from any book in history, and yet we know surprisingly little about her from her brief run-ins with Alice.
 We know that she is easily enraged and apparently vain (at least, where her skills at croquet are in question).
 She has ten children—a full suit—and yet her relationship with the King hardly seems like the stuff of fairy tales.
 She does not tolerate white roses.
 And she bakes.
 Quite well, one might discern, from how the Knave is willing to risk his head in order to steal a batch of her homemade tarts.